systemd/mkosi/mkosi.md

 `--environment=`

-: Adds environment variables to the environment that the build script is executed with.
+: Adds variables to the environment that the build/prepare/postinstall/finalize scripts are executed with.
 Takes a space-separated list of variable assignments or just variable names.
 In the latter case, the values of those variables will be passed through from the environment in which `mkosi` was invoked.
 This option may be specified more than once, in which case all listed variables will be set.
 If the same variable is set twice, the later setting overrides the earlier one.

 `--build-sources=`